Ex-UPS exec's son faces fraud charges in scheme over Maxim magazine

 According to a criminal complaint, the younger Darden last year provided a fake bank account statement to an unidentified lender that showed stock holdings by his father in at least three companies for which the senior Darden served as a director.

-Darden's father serves on the board of directors of Target Corp (TGT.N), Coca-Cola Enterprises Inc CCE.N and Cardinal Health Inc (CAH.N).
+Darden's father serves on the board of directors of Target Corp, Coca-Cola Enterprises Inc and Cardinal Health Inc.

 After the lender put $5.5 million in escrow, Darden sent a fake email to the law firm holding the money authorizing the release of the funds, according to the complaint.